Fostering workplace equality and inclusion

-The Division of Rheumatology at Washington University in Saint Louis is committed to achieving excellence through diversity.
+The Division of Rheumatology at Washington University School of Medicine in Saint Louis is committed to achieving excellence through diversity.
 As a community, we strive to provide an inclusive and supportive environment in which people from diverse backgrounds and cultures will work with each other in a spirit of collegiality, openness and mutual respect.

 Creating a Culture of Inclusion

 Inclusion should be an integral part of the workplace routines and processes.
 Inclusive behaviors are reflected in the ways everyone is treated, and treats their colleagues and co-workers during their workday.
 The division will consistently evaluate and re-evaluate policies and procedures to ensure that microaggressions, unconscious and implicit biases and prejudice do not thwart our efforts to provide a safe environment for all.

 Aligning our Mission to Address Health Equity Issues in the Communities

 The Institute of Medicine defines health equity as “providing care that does not vary in quality because of personal characteristics such as gender, ethnicity, geographic location, and socioeconomic status”.
 To achieve health equity, we must first recognize the high burden of rheumatologic diseases and unmet health care needs in metropolitan St Louis’ underserved communities, especially the Black community and communities of color.
 Healthcare access is especially limited for Blacks and people of color due to inadequate insurance and transportation, limited flexibility for time off from work, communication and language barriers, historical and current discrimination in healthcare systems, and cultural differences between patients and providers.
 The Division of Rheumatology is committed to community-oriented programs to ensure affordable and fair access to health care for underserved communities with rheumatic diseases.

 Fostering a Diverse and Inclusive Workforce

 A diverse workforce offers everyone the opportunity to see things from different perspectives and cultures, which will improve our processes for providing respectful and knowledgeable care to diverse patient populations.
 Diversity isn’t about filling faculty, staff, and trainee positions with mandated numbers.
 Rather, diversity starts at the beginning, creating opportunities for individuals from all socioeconomic status, gender, race/ethnicity, and ability, thereby establishing a safe and supportive environment that ensures their continued success.